-Questions the city's leadership should consider in the planning, design and implementation phases might include:
+Questions that the city's leadership should consider in the planning, design, and implementation phases might include the following:

-- At what scale is the proposed urban development most applicable? - Is the plan for scaling-up detailed and reasonable from an initial groundbreaking to the projected maximum footprint of the urban development? - Are multiple natural systems' scales recognized in both the urban and economic development, planning and implementation? - Does the projected population size for this urban development reflect the carrying capacity of the region in which it is being sited? - Are multiple materials flow scales recognized in both the urban and economic development planning and implementation - Is the location of the proposed urban development in line with the history and culture of the greater region in which it is being sited?
+- At what scale is the proposed urban development most applicable? - Is the plan for scaling-up detailed and reasonable from an initial groundbreaking to the projected maximum footprint of the urban development? - Are multiple natural systems' scales recognized in both the urban and economic development, planning, and implementation? - Does the projected population size for this urban development reflect the carrying capacity of the region in which it is being sited? - Are multiple materials flow scales recognized in both the urban and economic development planning and implementation - Is the location of the proposed urban development in line with the history and culture of the greater region in which it is being sited?

-Equity/Social Well Being
+Equity/Social Well-Being

 Sustainable development cannot be achieved without equity and social well-being being accessible to all members of a city.
-Systemic inequities have existed in urban and land use planning for centuries.
-Indigenous peoples and people of color have especially been subject to relocation, redlining, racial zoning, and blockbusting.
-While these practices have been classified as illegal, many other forms of discrimination exist in urban land use planning today.
+There have been systemic inequities in urban and land-use planning for centuries.
+Indigenous peoples and people of color have been especially subject to relocation, redlining, racial zoning, and blockbusting.
+While these practices have been classified as illegal, there are many other forms of discrimination in urban land-use planning today.

-Recent research indicates a significant variation in the extent cities focus on equity (Meerow et. al., 2019).
-In addition, the words equity and equality are often still used interchangeably despite their differences.
+Recent research indicates significant variation in the extent to which cities focus on equity (Meerow et al., 2019).
+In addition, the words equity and equality are still often used interchangeably despite their differences.
 As stated in the definition section in the beginning of the report, we focus on equity as defined by the American Planning Association as it relates to urban development.
-Focusing on equity versus equality creates opportunities and ensures fairness in the planning and policies associated with urban development.
-It is important to recognize sustainable urban development strategies can exacerbate issues of inequity in cities if not addressed throughout the entire process of planning, engagement, design and implementation.
+Focusing on equity versus equality creates opportunities and ensures fairness in the planning and policies that are associated with urban development.
+It is important to recognize that sustainable urban development strategies can exacerbate issues of inequity in cities if they are not addressed throughout the entire process of planning, engagement, design, and implementation.
 Therefore, this framework will include an equity lens to examine how well the strategy addresses this factor.

-Each urban strategy example will be evaluated based on the following factors to establish the degree that equity and social well-being is evident.
+Each urban strategy example will be evaluated based on the following factors to establish the degree to which equity and social well-being is evident:

-- Is the planning and design of this urban development including active participation from the region's community in which it is being sited? - Does the strategy promote environmental justice in regard to an equitable share of environmental benefits for existing communities in the region in which this urban development is to be sited? - Does the strategy promote and advance equitable economic opportunity? - Does the strategy include policies or programs that allow anyone to live in the community (affordable housing, accessible transportation, healthy and accessible food, safe neighborhoods and public health)? - Does the strategy allow for meaningful engagement and participation of all community members?
+- Does the planning and design of the urban development include active participation from the region's community wherein it is being sited? - Does the strategy promote environmental justice with respect to an equitable share of environmental benefits for existing communities in the region in which the urban development is to be sited? - Does the strategy promote and advance equitable economic opportunity? - Does the strategy include policies or programs that allow anyone to live in the community (affordable housing, accessible transportation, healthy and accessible food, safe neighborhoods, and public health)? - Does the strategy allow for meaningful engagement and participation of all community members? - Does the strategy proactively address past city planning and design flaws that has shown to exacerbate inequality of the citizenry?